simplesamlphp/simplesamlphp-module-oidc/docs/6-oidc-upgrade.md

 (`pt-br`, `zh-tw`), which SimpleSAMLphp itself warns against, are not fully supported by `ui_locales` on the authorization endpoint, because the language cookie is validated against the raw configured codes.
+- Support for the `login_hint` parameter on the authorization endpoint (previously ignored).
+The parameter carries a hint about the login identifier the End-User might use to log in.
+When present, it is propagated to the SimpleSAMLphp login page as the pre-filled username (using the standard `core:username` state key consumed by the core UserPass login form).
+Per specification this is best-effort: authentication sources that do not use the core login form simply ignore it, and an incorrect value can be corrected by the user (or the login fails with invalid credentials).
+No error is raised if the parameter is present but unused.
+This also applies to forced re-authentication triggered by `prompt=login` or an expired `max_age`.
 - Logging has been improved for authentication flows.
 It should now be easier to find information about what went wrong by looking at the relevant log entries.